liamli99/React/Tutorial.md

 ### Rendering List
 - We should give each array item a key - a string or a number that uniquely identifies that item!
-- If data comes from database, then key can be database ID; If data is generated locally, then use an incrementing counter, crypto.randomUUID(), or uuid package when creating items!
+- If data comes from database, then key can be database ID; If data is generated locally, then use an incrementing counter, crypto.randomUUID(), or uuid package (see Useful npm Packages!) when creating items!
 - React uses the keys to know what happened if we later insert, delete, or reorder the items.

 ```js